gg0h/gg0h.github.io/_posts/2024-12-18-Intigriti-1224-Challenge.md

 As a quick summary, the view controller takes the `title` HTTP GET parameter, sanitizes it with the code igniter function `xss_clean`, and re-assigns it, this result is manipulated again with the above `str2id`.
 This function explicitly prohibits the double quote character `"`, lowercases the input, and replaces and whitespace characters with hyphens.
 The sanitized `$title` and `$id` are passed to the `view.php` template and interpolated into the HTML structure as defined above, note the additional `htmlspecialchars` call on the `$title` before it is inserted into the template .

-`htmlspecialchars` in the text context will prevent opening any new tags and since `"` is disallowed we cannot break out of the `id` attribute.
+`htmlspecialchars` in the text context will prevent opening any new tags and since `"` is disallowed I cannot break out of the `id` attribute.

 I tried a few things for a while and didn't make any progress but luckily the first hint was soon released.